Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Although heat is included in the name, you can use a heat pump for AC.
-It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a dual function system.
+It works by shifting heat instead of generating it (the way a furnace does) which is why it also is used as a dual function unit.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of SEER rating.
 Just compare these two high quality cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency rating for ACs, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the equipment is at heating.
 You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.
+The greatest difference between the two is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warm climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 We encourage you to consult with a ACE certified HVAC pro who has experience in your area before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have very high electric bills.
 Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?